etkraw/software-security-notes/notes/sca.md

 ```

 It turns out that this cannot really be exploited by strictly analyzing execution time, the attack is more complex and requires
 probing the processor's cache.
-This attack, called Flush & Reload, is a great introduction to the world of hardware side-channel attacks.
+This attack, called Flush+Reload, will be mentioned in the next section.
 Regardless of how the attack is carried out, the code is still made vulnerable by non-constant time execution, that *depends on a secret value*.
 For a discussion on writing code that securely operates on secret data, read [2].

+### Hardware Side-Channels

+Flush+Reload is a great introduction into the world of *hardware* side-channel attacks.
+These are attacks that use information about physical system
+hardware (such as processor cache), and do not focus on the software as much.
+Flush+Reload and other so-called cache attacks time how long it takes to access a piece of data, to determine whether that data is in the processor's
+cache, or memory.
+Recall that data held in cache will be accessed *much much* faster than anything in memory.
+If an OS feature such as page de-duplication
+is enabled on a system ... dedup, cache timing...

 ### References and Further Reading
 [1] [A discussion on constant time code](https://www.bearssl.org/constanttime.html)